sricheta92/sp18-202-avengers/Week1Srum.md

 #### Mangesh
 * What I did yesterday - I worked on architecture design of game.
-* What I will do today - I will startimplementation of game.
+* What I will do today - I will start implementation of game.
 * Blocker - No blocker as of now.

+#### Prateek
+* What I did yesterday - Building the initial setup and configuration files.
+* What I will do today - Handover the basic setup to the team
+* Blocker - Could not commit code because I was stuck with setting up the base of the project